-Routine laboratory tests are ordinarily not required before or after IV Labetalol HCl.
+Routine laboratory tests are ordinarily not required before or after intravenous Labetalol HCl.
 In patients with concomitant illnesses, such as impaired renal function, appropriate tests should be done to monitor these conditions.

 Since Labetalol hydrochloride injection may be administered to patients already being treated with other medications, including other antihypertensive agents, careful monitoring of these patients is necessary to detect and treat promptly any undesired effect from concomitant administration.